WolfGangS/SpigotRestAPI/README.md

 authentication: false      # whether to use the simple token authentication system
 tokens:
   24f8ea23-5882-6a6d-8217-a21e812bf9cd: "name"    # the key on the left should be passed as a header named "token" the value on the right does not matter but should be useful for labeling them
+httpEvents:
+  enabled: false           # Enable / Disable the event requests
+  secure: true             # should the web request use http or https (default)
+  domain: localhost        # the domain the request should goto
+  port: 8000               # the port
+  endpoints:               # this lists the endpoints you want the events to use.
+    server:
+      online: /server/online
+    player:
+      online: /player/join
+      offline: /player/leave
+#      death: /player/death   # these are disabled by default
+#      spawn: /player/spawn   # uncomment to enabled
 ```

 # Response